AbirFaisal/RealScope/README.md

 Working.zip contains a tested and functional version.

-Tested on MacOS, you do need install the appriate the drivers though
+Tested on MacOS, you do need install the appropriate the drivers though

 To install with Homebrew on MacOS:
 > brew install libusb-compat libusb